Close Menu

 Adapt or manage oneself.

 All elements of the listing must be shown in your medical records.
-The medical record must also show that you have a somatic disorder that is going to last or that will last longer than 12 months.
+The medical record must also show that you have a somatic condition that is going to last or that will last longer than 12 months.

 WHAT IF YOUR SOMATIC DISORDER DOESN’T MEET A LISTING?